rhuynh06/AwakenChat/README.md

-# MyChatApp
+# AwakenChat

-MyChatApp is a full-stack, real-time chat application inspired by Discord, built with Next.js.
+AwakenChat is a full-stack, real-time chat application inspired by Discord, built with Next.js.
 It supports messaging, file sharing, audio/video calls, server and channel management, and user roles.
 The project was created to deepen my understanding of real-time communication, WebRTC, authentication flows, and fullstack app architecture.

 ---